Industry maintains cautious optimism about AI

 While many across the Europe, Middle East and Africa are enthusiastic about AI’s ability to boost productivity, there are valid concerns around data quality, security, regulation, and more, research shows.

 According to the 2024 IT Trends Report, AI: Friend or Foe? by Solarwinds, overall, the industry’s sentiment reflects cautious optimism about AI despite the obstacles.
-Almost half of IT professionals (43%) want their company to move faster in implementing AI despite costs, challenges, and concerns, but only 34% are very confident that their company’s databases can meet the increased needs of AI.
-Moreover, only a third (33%) are very trusting of the quality of data or training used in developing AI technologies.
+Almost half of IT professionals (43 per cent) want their company to move faster in implementing AI despite costs, challenges, and concerns, but only 34 per cent are very confident that their company’s databases can meet the increased needs of AI.
+Moreover, only a third (33 per cent) are very trusting of the quality of data or training used in developing AI technologies.

 “But the fact that nearly nine in ten respondents say they expect AI to positively impact their company shows there’s no putting the genie back in the bottle,” Abdul Rehman Tariq Butt, Regional Director – Middle East, SolarWinds, said.